somynt/Assignment_2_LLM_Sem4/README.md

- Interpretable Multi-Label Toxic Comment Classification with ELECTRA This repository contains Assignment_2_LLM.ipynb, a Jupyter Notebook designed for training, fine-tuning, and evaluating a BERT-style Large Language Model (LLM) for multi-label toxic comment classification.
+Interpretable Multi-Label Toxic Comment Classification with ELECTRA

+This repository contains Assignment_2_LLM.ipynb, a Jupyter Notebook designed for training, fine-tuning, and evaluating a BERT-style Large Language Model (LLM) for multi-label toxic comment classification.
 The project focuses on building a robust and interpretable model capable of identifying various forms of toxicity in online text, addressing common challenges such as class imbalance and model opacity.

 Project Overview

 The primary objective of this assignment is to develop a high-performing and explainable multi-label classifier for toxic comments.
 It leverages state-of-the-art transformer models (ELECTRA), advanced hyperparameter optimisation techniques (Optuna), strategies for handling imbalanced datasets (SMOTETomeK, class weighting), and explainable AI (LIME) to provide insights into model predictions.
+A kaggle.json file is provided to run the file.
+The data set is also available in this link- https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge

 Features
 Multi-Label Classification: Classifies comments into six distinct toxicity categories: toxic, severe_toxic, obscene, threat, insult, identity_hate.